argumentcomputer/Megaparsec.lean/README.md

 Check out stuff that `MonadParsec` exports, look around `char_simple` and `string_simple` APIs in `Megaparsec/Char.lean` and `Megaparsec/String.lean` respectively, and patch the example code so that it would _tolerate, but not require_ padding with spaces and the "end-of-line bar" while parsing a digit out of the input.

-Send your snippets to @cognivore in Yatima Inc's Zulip!
+Send your snippets to @cognivore in [Lurk Lab Zulip](https://zulip.yatima.io/#narrow/stream/24-yatima-tools/topic/.5BMegaparsec.2Elean.5D.20chat)!

 # Idea